visualpharm/Lunacy/docs/index_updated.md

 - a collection for creating a font or SVG set (for paid users)

 <br>
-   In order to download a collection you have to select the collection in the list of collections and click on download button.
+To download a collection you have to select it in the list of collections and click on download button.
 From the download screen you have several output options for your collection.
 These output options are:

-- PNG - download collection as a set of <b>png</b> icons
+- PNG - download collection as a set of <b>PNG</b> icons
 - FONT - generate <b>font</b> from the collection and download it
-- SVG - download <b>svg sprite</b> or zip with <b>individual svg's</b>
+- SVG - download <b>SVG sprite</b> or ZIP with <b>individual SVG's</b>
-- EPS - download collection icons in <b>eps</b> format
+- EPS - download collection icons in <b>EPS</b> format
-- PDF - download collection icons in <b>pdf</b> format
+- PDF - download collection icons in <b>PDF</b> format

  <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/download_collection.png'>